This page explains some configuration tasks in Celadon.

-Some PC’s BIOS enable secure boot by default, and it add the BIOS vendor’s key and Windows key by default.
-But the default setting will not include the key to verify the kernelflinger.
-So if the BIOS enable the secure boot, you will get the following error message:
+Secure boot is enabled on the BIOS of some PCs by default.
+It adds the BIOS vendor’s key and Windows* key by default.
+However, the default setting does not include the key to verify the kernelflinger.
+If the BIOS has enabled secure boot, you will get the following error message:

-You can use the following way to add the key used to verify the kernelflinger to BIOS:
+You’ll need a USB drive with at least 1GB of free space to perform the following steps to add the key used to verify the kernelflinger to BIOS.

-Browse your USB disks to locate your keys and add them one at a time
+Browse your USB drives to locate your keys and add them one at a time.

 Repeat the same steps and add the new key for KEK

-The live boot feature allows you to flash a live boot image to a USB disk, and then boot from this USB disk to Android directly without installing Android to the internal storage first.
+The live boot feature allows you to flash a specially-built image to a USB drive and then boot from the USB drive to Android* directly without installing Android to internal storage first.

-The live boot feature is used only for debug purposes, and it must be built with eng or userdebug build flavors.
+The live boot feature is used only for debug purposes and must be built with eng or userdebug build flavors.

-For Celadon we build a GPT disk image, flash it to a USB disk (just like we install Android to the USB disk), and then boot Android from the USB disk.
-With this approach, Celadon supports all Android features except some security features that need hardware binding.
+For Celadon, you will build a GPT disk image, flash it to a USB drive (similar to installing Android on the USB drive), and then boot Android from the USB drive.
+With this approach, Celadon supports all Android features, except some security features that need hardware binding.

 Build a live boot image.

-Enable the live boot feature by adding the usb_storage and live_boot options in the mixins.spec file.
+Enable the live boot feature by adding the usb_storage and live_boot options to the mixins.spec file.

 $ make SPARSE_IMAGE=true gptimage -j $(nproc)

-Instead, you can also pass the options in the make command line:
+As an alternative, you can pass the options in the make command line:

 $ make SPARSE_IMAGE=true KERNELFLINGER_SUPPORT_USB_STORAGE=true KERNELFLINGER_SUPPORT_LIVE_BOOT=true gptimage -j $(nproc)

-After a successful build you get an out/target/product/[lunch_target]/[lunch_target].img image.
-For example, an out/target/product/caas/caas.img image is generated for the caas launch target.
+After a successful build, you will have an out/target/product/[lunch_target]/[lunch_target].img image.
+For example, an out/target/product/caas/caas.img image is generated for the caas lunch target.

-The previous command creates an image file of 16GB bytes that contains a whole GPT disk.
-To change the default image size, edit the mixins config file device/intel/project-celadon/[luch_target]/mixins.spec as following:
+The previous command creates an image file of 16GB bytes that contains an entire GPT disk.
+To change the default image size, edit the mixins config file device/intel/project-celadon/[lunch_target]/mixins.spec as follows:

-Flash the live boot image to a USB disk.
+Flash the live boot image to a USB drive.

-For Linux, use the dd tool to easily flash the image file to the USB disk.
+For Linux*, use the dd tool to flash the image file to the USB drive.
 For example:

 $ sudo dd if=caas.img of=/dev/sdc bs=1M

-You MUST change the /dev/sdc to the real USB disk device.
+You MUST change the /dev/sdc to the actual USB drive device.

-Be sure all the buffered data is written to the USB disk before removing the USB disk (e.g. run the sync command in Linux).
+Be sure all the buffered data is written to the USB drive before removing the USB drive by running the sync command in Linux.

-For Windows, use the rufus tool to flash the image file to the USB disk.
+For Windows, use the rufus tool to flash the image file to the USB drive.

-Boot from the USB disk to Android directly.
+Boot from the USB drive to Android directly.

-Plug in the USB disk and power on.
+Insert the USB drive and power on the computer.
 Then, press a function key to enter the BIOS boot menu.
-Select boot from the USB disk.
-Now, you can boot from the USB disk to Android directly.
+Select boot from the USB drive.
+Now, you can boot from the USB drive to Android directly.

-If you choose to save data to this Android device and you have not removed the USB disk, the data will be saved to the USB disk.
+If you choose to save data to this Android device and you have not removed the USB drive, the data will be saved to the USB drive.
 You can then use the saved data on other computers.

 - If you already installed Android in the internal storage, disable the internal storage if you are using USB live boot.

-- If you want to use one USB disk in two computers, make sure the lock state is the same in each computer.
+- If you want to use one USB drive in two computers, make sure the lock state is the same on each computer.

-You may want to install Windows and Celadon Anroid on one device, and select which OS to boot every time the device is powering up.
-To achieve the dual boot, install Windows and Celadon on two storage devices seperately.
+You may want to install Windows and Celadon Android on one device, and select which OS to boot every time the device is powering up.
+To facilitate dual boot, install Windows and Celadon on two separate storage devices.

 Use kernelflinger UEFI executables: